- What is index trading?

 Let’s run through the four steps you’ll need to follow to start trading indices: choosing a market, going long or short, managing risk and opening a position.
 You can follow along with these steps using a free City Index demo account – or if you’re ready for real trading, open a live account.

 Most economies have at least one corresponding index, so there are plenty of markets to choose from.
-With City Index, for example, you can trade hundreds of different index markets from across the world.;
+With City Index, for example, you can trade 20 index markets from across the world.;

 You might want to start out with a market that you're more familiar with, or at least have access to more information about.
-For instance, the DAX is the main German index and is a popular market to trade, but if you live in the UK you will get far more exposure to UK market news - so you could focus on the FTSE 100 instead.
+For instance, the DAX, traded as the Germany 40, is the main German index and is a popular market to trade, but if you live in the Australia you will get far more exposure to Australian market news - so you could focus on the AUS 200 instead.

 Once you become more comfortable, you can then branch out and start trading other indices.